USSBA/sba-gov-katana/development.md

 4. Setup a git precommit client hook `cp scripts/check-commit-message.sh .git/hooks/commit-msg && chmod 700 .git/hooks/commit-msg`

 ## Development Process
-1. `npm install`
+1. `npm install` ensure you are using the correct node version
-1. Download mysql seed data
+2. Download mysql seed data
     - Setup AWS credentials in ~/.aws
     - execute `./scripts/db/sql/download-sql.sh`
-1. `./scripts/db/run-db.sh` to execute a local mysql
+3. `./scripts/db/run-db.sh` to execute a local mysql
-1. Create config/local-development.yaml to customize your options
+4. Create a [local-development.yaml](#local-development-yaml) file based upon the sample provided.
+Place it in `config/`
+      * This sets configuration properties for the application ( database connections / daisho connections / feature flagging ) and is different for each environment.
+Your [local-development.yaml](#local-development-yaml) will override any properties you need to override (probably the database properties).
-1. `npm start` to run the server/hot-reloader
+5. `npm start` to run the server/hot-reloader

 ## Build Process
 1. `npm install`